tayoagboola/TakeItNotification/README.md

 This notification Android applications which is powered by Goggle Firebase.

-Applcation is the mobile module a solution to assist in prescription drug assignment to patients.
+Applcation is the mobile module to a solution to assist in prescription drug assignment to patients.

 Ones the app is up , it subscribes to FireBase Platform  to listen to New messages.